NamesMT/starter-monorepo/README.md

 > Work started in 2025-06-12 for [**T3 Chat Cloneathon**](https://cloneathon.t3.chat/) competition, with no prior AI SDK and chat streams experience, but I think I did an amazing job 🫡!

-A super efficient and powerful LLM Chat system, featuring:
+A super efficient and powerful, yet friendly LLM Chat system, featuring:
   * Business-ready, support `hosted` provider that you can control the billing of.
   * Supports other add-in **BYOK** providers, like `OpenAI`, `OpenRouter`,...
   * Seamless authentication integration with the main `backend`.